VirgilSecurity/demo-twilio-backend-nodejs/README.md

 $ git clone https://github.com/VirgilSecurity/sample-backend-nodejs.git
 ```

-## Get Virgil Credentials
+## Get Virgil and Twilio Credentials

 If you don't have an account yet, [sign up for one](https://dashboard.virgilsecurity.com/signup) using your e-mail.

-To generate a JWT the following values are required:
+To generate a Virgil JWT the following values are required:

 | Variable Name                     | Description                    |
 |-----------------------------------|--------------------------------|